carlosp420/nymphalidae_diversification/response_to_reviewers.md

 samples of 1000 trees (frequency more than 90%; Table 2), the MultiMEDUSA approach recovered different rates of diversification than those found using when the MCC tree alone."**.

+**12. Reviewer's Comment:**

+Fifth paragraph, first sentence (and potentially elsewhere): Consider using a consistent means of presenting probability values.
+In this sentence, the authors refer to “90% of probability in the trees”, but in the preceding paragraph, the authors present probabilities as a decimal (“probability of being recovered higher than 0.90”).
+Granted, these two probabilities refer to different events, but perhaps it would be best to refer to them in a consistent manner, such as “0.90 posterior probability”.

+**12. Response:**

+> We have corrected this and normalized the probability values to decimals in the manuscript.